-Will you one day you receive an SMS text from your Amazon delivery drone, notifying you it’s about descend on your back yard?
+Will you one day receive an SMS text from your Amazon delivery drone, notifying you it’s about descend on your backyard?
 AT&T and Qualcomm will soon test that scenario.

 While federal regulations prevent companies from using drones to do anything that requires them to break line-of-sight with their pilots — which has effectively shut down previous plans for drone deliveries, those laws can change.
 And the two telecommunications giants have partnered to test how drones will use cell networks — 4G LTE, but one day, 5G — to communicate with operators on the ground.

 The companies seem to anticipate a day when the government’s rules won’t be so restrictive and flying delivery drones will be commonplace.